-Table 8-2 Summary Overview-New Land and Water Surface Acreages
+Table 8-2 Summary Overview-Current Land and Water Surface Classification Acreages

 Land Classification Acres

 Project Operations 339.3

 High Density Recreation 1,018.5

-Environmentally Sensitive Areas 2,898.1
+Environmentally Sensitive Areas 2,897.3

-Low Density Recreation 243.6
+Low Density Recreation 244.4

 Wildlife Management 4,700.0

 Vegetative Management 133.2

-Total Land Acreage 9,332.8
+Total Land Acreage 9,332.7

 Water Surface:

 Restricted 76.3

 Designated No-wake 0

 Fish and Wildlife Sanctuary 0

 Open Recreation 28,222.2

 Total Water Acreage 28.298.6

 Note: Acreages are approximate and are based on GIS data.
-To and shoreline erosion. tals vary depending on changes in lake levels, sedimentation,
+Totals vary depending on changes in lake levels, sedimentation, and shoreline erosion.

-c.
-Recommendation
+8.3 Recommendation

 This revised Master Plan presents an inventory of land resources and how they are classified, existing park facilities, an analysis of resource use, anticipated influences on project operation and management, and an evaluation of existing and future needs (required to provide a balanced management plan for cultivating the value of the land and water resources).
-It is recommended that this Master Plan be approved as the basis for future development and management of the Millwood land and water resources.
-Approval of the Master Plan is conveyed by the signing of the Finding of No Significant Impact (FONSI) located within the Environmental Assessment (EA) and attached as, Appendix A.
+It is recommended that this Master Plan be approved as the basis for future development and management of the Millwood Project land and water resources.
+Approval of the Master Plan is conveyed by the signing of Memorandum for Record and the Finding of No Significant Impact (FONSI) located within the Environmental Assessment (EA), Appendix A.

-Chapter 9.
-Bibliography
+Chapter 9 Bibliography